 Moving onto another dinosaur (sort of), Hotel Gracery Shinjuku is the Godzilla Hotel in Tokyo.

 Shinjuku is one of the most popular places to stay in Tokyo with a number of hotels to choose from but none are quite as striking at Hotel Gracery.

-I actually stayed here when I was in Tokyo.
+I actually stayed here when I was in Tokyo and I loved it.
 Disappointingly, the rooms weren’t decorated with the Godzilla theme which was a shame.
 Saying that, there’s a lot of Godzilla memorabilia with film posters from the 70s and a interactive themed-room dotted around the hotel, so you do get your Godzilla fill in other ways.

 It’s also a really great way of meeting other travellers in Japan and it’s a great place to swap stories too.
 For me this is one of the most interesting hotels in Tokyo.

 Another hotel in Shinjuku that’s off-the-wall weird is the Keio Plaza Hotel.
 This is the Hello Kitty hotel in the city, and despite the cartoony appearance it’s actually one of the highest rated places to stay in Tokyo.

 Most of the hotel is ‘normal’ with bellhops to greet you at the door when you arrive and very traditional design everywhere.
 However, there are 8 special Hello Kitty themed rooms which you can stay in for something a little different.
 And everything is designed in Hello Kitty – the bedspread, the walls, the furniture.
 Everything.
 You can even kickstart your day with a special order of the Hello Kitty breakfast set.

 Also, because this is Japan, there’s a cracking karaoke room up on the 47th floor and the rooftop swimming pool has some of the best views of the city.
 If you like weird hotels in Tokyo then you will absolutely love this place!